 School Bus Safety Laws and Regulations

-School districts understand the trust parents put on school bus drivers and their responsibility of safely driving and operating a bus.
+School districts understand the trust parents place in school bus drivers and the responsibility they have to safely operate a bus.
 Hence, numerous regulations and procedures are in place to ensure the safety and well-being of every student on board.

 You Can’t Miss Them

 The iconic National School Bus Glossy Yellow makes them highly visible to other drivers.
 This color is a requirement under the Highway Safety Act of 1966.
-When they are getting ready to stop, yellow lights start flashing to indicate for other motorists to start slowing down.
+When they are about to stop, yellow lights start flashing to signal to other motorists to start slowing down.
 Once the lights are flashing red and the stop arm is extended, students are actively entering or exiting the bus.
-It is vital for vehicles to follow the traffic laws from school buses to avoid potential accidents and allow students to get to their destinations safely.
+It is vital for vehicles to follow traffic laws, from school buses to other vehicles, to avoid potential accidents and allow students to reach their destinations safely.

 Bus Drivers

-Bus drivers are held to a certain standard given they are responsible for transporting hundreds of kids to school, home, and other activities daily.
+Bus drivers are held to a certain standard, given that they are responsible for transporting hundreds of kids to school, home, and other activities daily.
 This leads to meeting certain education and legal requirements.
 They must hold a valid North Carolina driver’s license with a clean driving record.
-A minimum age of 18 and a high school degree or GED equivalent is mandatory.
-They must pass a criminal background check along with meeting physical requirements put in place by the NC Department of Motor Vehicles (DMV).
-Also, the prospective driver needs a Commerical Driver’s License (CDL), which requires both written knowledge and a skills section.
+A minimum age of 18 and a high school diploma or GED equivalent are required.
+They must pass a criminal background check and meet the physical requirements set by the NC Department of Motor Vehicles (DMV).
+Also, the prospective driver needs a Commercial Driver’s License (CDL), which requires both written knowledge and a skills section.

 Stopping for a School Bus

 Under many circumstances, all traffic must stop when a school bus has its red lights flashing and the stop arm extended.
-However, there are certain times where only the cars behind the bus must stop.
+However, there are certain times when only the cars behind the bus must stop.
 Cars from both directions must stop when on a two-lane road, a two-lane road with a center turn lane, and a four-lane road without a median.
-Only the cars going in the same direction as the bus must stop when there is a four-lane road with a median or a four-lane road with a center turning lane.
+Only cars traveling in the same direction as the bus must stop at a four-lane road with a median or a four-lane road with a center turning lane.

 Seat Belts

-A bus that weighs over 10,000 pounds does not require seatbelts.
-While this is a big concern for parents, the structure of the bus protects the passengers.
-The physical size and construction of the bus alone gives it an advantage compared to smaller vehicles in a crash, as they can absorb most crash forces from impacts.
-Additionally, the seats must have a steel inner structure with protective padding surrounding it.
-If a child is thrown against the seat, it must be able to absorb energy.
-So, while seatbelts may not be a requirement on a school bus, the composition of the seats and the frame of the bus provides enough protection to keep passengers protected.
+A bus weighing over 10,000 pounds does not require seatbelts.
+While this is a major concern for parents, the bus’s structure protects passengers.
+The size and construction of the bus alone give it an advantage over smaller vehicles in a crash, as it can absorb most crash forces.
+Additionally, the seats must have a steel inner structure with padding for protection.
+If a child is thrown against the seat, the seat must be able to absorb the impact.
+So, while seatbelts may not be required on a school bus, the seat design and the bus’s frame offer sufficient protection to keep passengers safe.

 Who is Held Responsible After a School Bus Accident

 Due to the large size of school buses, smaller vehicles are more likely to experience serious injuries.
-Every circumstance is different with factors such as the speed of each vehicle and the severity of the injuries.
+Every circumstance is different, with factors such as each vehicle’s speed and the severity of the injuries.
 Victims may require hospitalization, surgery, or rehabilitative therapy.
-Further, they may become unable to work thus leading them to lose income or suffer a disabling injury that results in ongoing medical care or personal assistance.
+Further, they may become unable to work, thus leading them to lose income or suffer a disabling injury that results in ongoing medical care or personal assistance.

 All potential costs must be considered after suffering an injury in a school bus crash.
 Should the school bus driver be at fault, all victims should get compensation for their pain and suffering.

 Recovering compensation after a bus accident in NC is complex.
 Typically, victims can seek compensation by filing a claim against the school bus driver.
-However, these claims are managed by the North Carolina Industrial Commision, a specialized body that deals with claims against state employees and entities, rather than being handled in regular civil courts for typical car accident cases.
+However, these claims are handled by the North Carolina Industrial Commission.
+This specialized body deals with claims against state employees and entities, rather than in regular civil courts for typical car accident cases.
 An experienced injury attorney can help you navigate these claims and get the best result for you and your family.

 Potential liable parties include:

-• School Districts: if they failed to properly train the bus driver, did not maintain the bus, or did not take all measures to avoid unsafe outcomes.
+- School Districts: if they failed to train the bus driver properly, did not maintain the bus, or did not take all measures to avoid unsafe outcomes.

-• Bus Manufacturer: if the accident was due to a mechanical failure to defect in the bus
+- Bus Manufacturer: if the accident was due to a mechanical failure or a defect in the bus

 Pedestrian Accidents at School Bus Stops

-Students fatalities are more frequent when getting on or off a school bus than they are as a passenger.
+Student fatalities are more frequent when getting on or off a school bus than they are as a passenger.
 Children should be able to cross the street safely, emphasizing the importance of other drivers following school bus traffic laws.
-Bus drivers must activate their warning lights 300 feet before the stop, if the bus stop is safe, they must report it to their supervisor, and they should only open the door when it is safe and signal to children when it is safe to cross.
+Bus drivers must activate their warning lights 300 feet before the stop and should only signal for children to cross a street when it is safe.
+If the bus stop itself is unsafe, they must report it to their supervisor.
+Shawn Howard represented the family of a 14-year-old who was killed while boarding the school bus after the driver failed to activate the warning lights.
+As a result, the child was hit by oncoming traffic.
+Our attorneys also showed that the stop itself was dangerous and that an alternative route may have avoided this tragedy.
+The case settled for $1.3 million.

-When a child is struck by a vehicle while crossing the street to board a school bus, the process of seeking compensation for injuries or wrongful death typically begins with the insurance company of the driver that hit the child.
+When a child is struck by a vehicle while crossing the street to board a school bus, the process of seeking compensation for injuries or wrongful death typically begins with the insurance company of the driver who hit the child.
 When the at-fault driver’s insurance is insufficient, your attorney will investigate other possible sources of compensation.
-This could include if the school bus driver or the board of education acted negligently in a way that contributed to the accident.
+This could include whether the school bus driver or the board of education acted negligently, thereby contributing to the accident.

 Contact Us

 If you or someone you know has experienced an injury in a school bus accident due to the negligence of a school bus driver, contact an automobile accident attorney.
-We handle cases on a contingency fee basis, this means you and your child pay no attorneys’ fees unless and until we recover your compensation.
+We handle cases on a contingency fee basis, which means you and your child pay no attorneys’ fees unless and until we recover your compensation.
 Maginnis Howard has three offices with locations in Charlotte, Raleigh, and Fayetteville.
-To reach an intake specialist, visit our contact page or submit an inquiry through our Live Chat feature.
-You may also call us at (919) 526-0450.
+To reach an intake specialist, visit our contact page or submit an inquiry via Live Chat.
+You may also call us at (919) 343-5018.
 We accept clients across the Carolinas.